A Camping holiday in Brittany

 A whole week without their beloved PlayStation, Facebook or Netflix … mission impossible for kids and teens?
 Or is it?
 The Le Ty Nadan campsite will soon have them detoxing from everything with a megabyte or digital screen.
 How?
 By offering them a fantastic choice of fun outdoor activities, both on and around the campsite.
 From horse riding to canoeing, from tree top adventure courses, to tearing around on cool quads and trendy Segways.
 And lots, lots more!.
 Cool! but … safety first!
 All activities are supervised by experienced professionals.
 However in case of real emergencies … don’t worry, we do have Wifi!

 Have you been bitten by the tree climbing bug yet?
-See how high you can (or dare to) climb in the Forêt Adrenaline in Carnac.
-Test your climbing skills in this tree top adventure park, on one of the 13 challenging climbing courses.
-At its highest point, you’ll be looking down from 17 metres up.
+See how high you can (or dare to) climb in the Parc Aventure at Le Ty Nadan.
+Test your climbing skills in this tree top adventure park.
+At its highest point, you’ll be looking down from 10 metres up.
 You might just see your little brother or sister down below on the mini climbing course.
-Kids can have a great time here from the age of 2.
-It’s the perfect day out for all the family.
+Kids can have a great time here from the age of 4.
+It’s the perfect activity for all the family.
 Even if the sun decides to take a day off!

 The unusual maze of Port-Aven

 Who’s the smartest scout, that can find their way out of the magic maze of Port-Aven?
 No, this is no ordinary maze.
 You’ll have to solve riddles, crack codes and not get distracted by the strange creatures that cross your path.
 Sound exciting?
 Well it is.
 And lots of fun too.
 Found the exit?
 Then blow off some steam in the playground.
 Or play with the animals at the petting zoo.